The Difference Between a Proxy Server and a VPN

 Each mentioned tool in this article performs a specific function in interaction online, and knowing these differences is perhaps the most vital aspect when building your digital presence.

-Below is the provided comparison list which specifically focuses on the advantages and disadvantages of both technologies, highlighting the proxy and vpn comparison.
+Below is the provided comparison list, which specifically focuses on the advantages and disadvantages of both technologies, highlighting the proxy and VPN comparison.

 Advantages & Disadvantages of Proxy